Khuni Sar

-Khuni Sar (خونی سر) (Note: Also romanized as Khūnī Sar; also known as Khāneh Sarā) is a neighborhood in the city of Ejbar Kola (Note: Renamed Babakan) in Dasht-e Sar District of Amol County, Mazandaran province, Iran.
+Khuni Sar (خونی سر) (Note: Also romanized as Khūnī Sar; also known as Khāneh Sarā) is a neighborhood in the city of Babakan (Note: Formerly known as Ejbar Kola) in Dasht-e Sar District of Amol County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, Khuni Sar's population was 256 in 62 households, when it was a village in Dasht-e Sar Rural District (Note: Renamed Dasht-e Sar-e Sharqi Rural District) of Dabudasht District.
 The following census in 2011 counted 248 people in 67 households.

-After the census, the village of Ejbar Kola was merged with the villages of Harun Kola, Khuni Sar, Nafar Kheyl, and Najjar Mahalleh to become a larger village of the same name.
-After the 2016 census, Ejbar Kola was elevated to the status of a city.
+In 2012, the village of Ejbar Kola was merged with the villages of Harun Kola, Khuni Sar, Nafar Kheyl, and Najjar Mahalleh to become a larger village of the same name.
+Ejbar Kola was converted to a city in 2017 and renamed Babakan in 2019.